adambard/learnxinyminutes-docs/tcl.html.markdown

 # In a word enclosed in double quotes, whitespace characters lose their special
-# meaning
+# meaning:
 set name Neo
 set greeting "Hello, $name"

-#variable names can be any string
+# A variable name can be any string:
 set {first name} New

-# The brace form of variable substitution handles more complex variable names
+# The braced form of variable substitution handles more complex variable names:
 set greeting "Hello, ${first name}"

-# The "set" command can always be used instead of variable substitution
+# "set" can always be used instead of variable substitution, and can handle all
+# variable names:
 set greeting "Hello, [set {first name}]"

-# To promote the words within a word to individual words of the current
-# command, use the expansion operator, "{*}".
+# To unpack a list into the command, use the expansion operator, "{*}".
+These
+# two commands are equivalent:
+set name Neo
 set {*}{name Neo}

-# is equivalent to
-set name Neo

 # An array is a special variable that is a container for other variables.